MiloMindbender/LiveLinkPlugins/Documents/INSTALLATION.md

 # Install and Setup Everything

-You should NOT see messages about things needind to be compiled, if you do please report it [here](https://github.com/MiloMindbender/LiveLinkPlugins/issues)

-Unzip LiveLinkBliss_Release_3.zip to a convenient location.
-That's it!
+Unzip the LiveLinkBliss zip file to a convenient location.
+It contains a small sample project and the plugin.

-## Setup sample project for use
+## Run and setup the sample project

+Run the project, if you see a message about plugins not being built for this version see [troubleshooting](TROUBLESHOOTING.md)

-You need to setup your video input, the sample is setup for my AJA Kona HDMI, your setup will be different.
-Make sure your source is connected to the media_plate in the sample and you will be ready to do a lens calibration with the sample.
+The sample is setup for an AJA Kona HDMI video input card, your setup is probably different.
+Setup your video source and connect it to the media_plate in the sample and you will be ready to do a lens calibration.

-Also your Bliss needs to be setup to send LiveLink tracking to your machine running unreal.
+Your Bliss needs to be setup to send LiveLink tracking to your machine running unreal.
 The default setup is to use port 50000, see your Bliss documentation on how to set this up.
 There are some new things in Bliss-0.8.8.0

 ## Add Plugins into your own projects

 1. In your own project, create a folder called "Plugins" if it isn't already there
-2. Go to the LiveLinkBliss_Release_3 folder and copy Plugins/LiveLinkBliss to your project's Plugins folder
+2. Go to the folder where you put the sample project, open the plugins folder and copy the LiveLinkBliss folder to your project's Plugins folder
 3. When you launch your project, go to Edit->Plugins, find the Bliss plugin and turn it on.

 ## Add calibration Actors to your own projects

 The sample project contains some actors used for lens calibration.
 Open Maps/AssetExamples to see examples of them.
 They are useful for aligning and measuring things so you might want to put them in your own projects.
 In the sample project these are in the AprilTag, ArucoTag and VPStudio core folders.
 You can use the unreal "migrate" function to move any of these to your own projects, or just copy those three folders into your own project.

-# I see TWO cameras in LiveLink!

-With the standard setup you may see Camera 1 and Camera 101 appear in the LiveLink window.

-Camera 1 is your regular Bliss camera tracking like before Camera 101 is Bliss tracking an AprilTag in the scene for Nodal Point Offset calibration.
-If you are just using Bliss for camera tracking you can ignore this, it is ok for it to be yellow.
+# Troubleshooting

+Please check the [troubleshooting](TROUBLESHOOTING.md) section if anything unexpected happens.
+It covers most of the common questions/problems.

 # How to use